Student stories | Continuing Studies

 Fatima Abdul Rasheed smiling for a picture while at her desk.
 Unique internships and special projects elevate grad student experiences

 Through University of Wisconsin–Madison Professional Degrees & Certificates programs, Fatima Abdul Rasheed discovered a new career, and Natasha Sanchez hopes to advance in hers.
-Due…
+Due to strong industry partnerships, the…

 Read student story →